nu-i-sho/Elifir/README.md

 ## Type Condition

 In addition to conventional conditions, Elifir provides sub-typing conditions.
-That means we can check the type of object in the `If` and delegate it to a sub-expression cast to this type (while keeping the original type for the `Else` branch).
+That means we can check the type of object in the `If` and delegate it to the sub-expression cast to this type (while keeping the original type for the `Else` branch).
 For example:

 ```CSharp